 The failures identified in testing were related to over-the-shoulder belts that have a ‘d-ring’ guide and retractor.
 Most lap belts do not have these features and are not being included in this safety alert.

-We are advising people that if BVL seatbelts (manufactured either by Changzhou BWD China or by Jiang Su Jiu Jiu Traffic Facilities Co.
+We are advising people that if BVL seatbelts (manufactured by either Changzhou BWD China or Jiang Su Jiu Jiu Traffic Facilities Co.
 Ltd.) are fitted in their vehicle’s driver seat, they do not use their vehicle until replacements are fitted.
 If fitted in other seating positions, our advice is not to allow passengers to use those seats.
 We have also instructed vehicle inspectors to fail a vehicle for its Warrant of Fitness (WoF) or Certificate of Fitness (CoF) inspection if these seatbelts are identified in a vehicle.

-If your vehicle has an affected seatbelt please contact the reseller from whom you purchased the belt for advice on getting the seatbelts replaced with a safe alternative.
-Alternatively, please contact BVL (Business Ventures Limited) on email@example.com or 09 574 6724.
+If your vehicle has an affected seatbelt, please contact the reseller from whom you purchased the belt for advice on getting the seatbelts replaced with a safe alternative.
+Alternatively, please contact BVL (Business Ventures Limited) on firstname.lastname@example.org or 09 574 6724.

 To read the media releases about this issue, see

 For more information about the BVL seatbelt safety alert read our questions and the answers: